Trick 46 by Steve Rowe

 Key features

-• Versatile for close-up, parlor, or stage shows
+• Versatile performance style: works for close-up, parlour, and stage settings

-• Reusable metal gimmick included for creating duplicate corners
+• Includes a reusable metal gimmick for creating duplicate corners

-• Comes with prepped cards and a detailed tutorial
+• Comes with 26 prepped cards, instruction sets, and a 42-minute tutorial

 Pros

-• No complex moves required, making it accessible to all levels
+• No complex moves make it accessible to all skill levels

 Cons

-• Carrying multiple candies can be bulky for walkaround performances
+• Carrying multiple sweets can be bulky for walkaround performances

 Effect